jimmoffitt/weather-api-example/README.md

 The first step was finding a data source to work with.
 After searching around, I landed on https://openweathermap.org/, with their free plan for the "Current weather and forecasts" service.
 It seems to offer a generous amount of API calls per minute, and the http://api.openweathermap.org/data/2.5/weather endpoint has been a pleasure to work with.

 Admittedly, this demo has its roots in an overall semi-silly design, where we are pulling data from a weather API just to turn around and make the data available from another weather API.
-Yet the patterns demonnstrated here apply to however you ingest your 'source' data into Tinybird.
+Yet the patterns demonstrated here apply to however you ingest your 'source' data into Tinybird.
 You could easily imagine some other generator of weather data standing in for OpenWeatherMap.

 ## The building blocks of Tinybird